xingchenzhang/xingchenzhang.github.io/_pages/research.md

 <h2>3.
 Responsible and ethical AI: Pedestrian privacy protection</h2>
 Many videos are captured to train AI models.
-We aim to protect pedestrian privacy in videos captured by cameras mounted on robots and vehicles.
+We aim to protect pedestrian privacy in videos captured by cameras mounted on robots and vehicles while maintaining the utility of the anonymized videos.

 <!-- <img align="center" width="600" src="/images/word cloud.png" />  -->